Knowledge base

 php_value pdo_mysql.connect_charset latin1

-The possible indication information_schema
+The possible indication information_schema does not concern you directly.

-Please disregard it.
+Please disregard this.

 It is an internal database of MySQL that is a summary of the information from your own databases.